alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 ---
 ## Connecting to the cluster of Univ.
 Bourgogne Europe with NoMachine

 NoMachine permits working on a remote Linux cluster with a graphical interface by generating a Desktop just like on your local computer.
 It notably permits opening a file explorer and easily displaying figures or even working interactively on Matlab, Spyder (Python) or Rstudio.

+Instructions to obtain and configure NoMachine for the CCUB cluster can be found on [[this webpage](https://ccub.u-bourgogne.fr/dnum-ccub/spip.php?article961){:target="_blank"}].

+Then:
 - Open the `NoMachine` app.
 - Use your CCUB login and password to connect.
 - You are ready to open a terminal window to work (Menu > Emulateur de terminal); would you be given a choice, choose the terminal called Rxfce, which is black by default.